 1. Wind down

 For this move, sit in the center of the mat with your knees bent and your feet lightly resting on the ground.
 Sit straight up so your shoulders, back, and hips are all in alignment.
 Bend your elbows and curl your hands into fists directly in front of your chest.
 Move your fists in a circular motion as you roll your body down toward the mat, keeping your stomach tight.
 Stop before your back touches the ground, then reverse the direction of your hands as you sit back up.
-Check out a demonstration over at Life by Daily Burn.

 2. The hundred